 Periodic reporting is required by the grant.
 Subrecipients who miss a single reporting deadline may receive a letter addressed to their Board of Supervisors informing them of the failure to report.
-County OAs and tribes who fail to report twice in a row may have subsequent awards reduced by 10 percent until timely reporting is reestablished; UASIs may have a "hold" placed on any future reimbursements.
+County OAs and tribes who fail to report twice consecutively may have subsequent awards reduced by 10% until timely reporting is reestablished; UASIs may have a "hold" placed on any future reimbursements.